DerGuru/The-Resonant/New Chapters/Part4/P4-07_The_Warning.md

-# Ch.
+ï»¿# Ch.
 07 - "This isn't containment.
 This is combat."

 Preparation was intense.

 Malvek approved the mission.
 Provided resources.
 But warned: "This isn't containment.
 This is combat.
 Against something designed to kill resonant operators.
 Be very careful."

 The team decided: Jason, Lina, Yuki would go.
 RAE obviously.
-But Milo would stay—coordinate from home, too vulnerable in direct combat.
-Elyra would stay—maintain the training program, not ready for this level of danger.
-Kira would stay—too new, too inexperienced.
+But Milo would stayâ€”coordinate from home, too vulnerable in direct combat.
+Elyra would stayâ€”maintain the training program, not ready for this level of danger.
+Kira would stayâ€”too new, too inexperienced.

 "We'll be back in two weeks," Jason promised.